nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Managing return content](https://www.hl7.org/fhir/DSTU2/http.html#return) ###

-Provider **MUST** maintain resource state inline with the underlying system, including the state of any associated resources.
+Provider **MUST** maintain resource state in line with the underlying system, including the state of any associated resources.

 For example: